 If this situation applies to you, then you need to understand the intestacy laws of your state because these laws vary dramatically from state to state.
 Read below to see an illustration of the differences between the intestacy laws of Florida and Virginia.

-What Happens When You Do Own Property in More than One State?
+You Do Own Property in More Than One State

-In Florida, if you're survived by a spouse and children who are all children from the marriage, then your spouse will inherit 100% of your estate and your children will receive nothing.
+In Florida, if you are survived by a spouse and children who are all children from the marriage, then your spouse will inherit 100% of your estate and your children will receive nothing.
 The result will be exactly the same in Virginia under these same facts.

 However, use the same facts above except that one or more of your children are from a different spouse.
 In Florida, your current spouse will inherit 1/2 of your estate and your children will share equally in the remaining 1/2 of your estate, while in Virginia your current spouse will only inherit 1/3 of your estate and your children will share equally in the remaining 2/3 of your estate.